|Nutritional Guidelines (per serving)|

 Beat together the cream cheese, vanilla extract, and sugar until smooth.
 If you make sure the cream cheese is softened, it will blend together much easier!

 Stir together the berries and sugar in a medium-sized bowl.
 Place in the refrigerator if necessary.
 You may also add lemon juice to the mixture if you like!

 Take the pita out of the oven and allow it to cool.
 Place on a cooling rack so that the pita does not get soggy.

-Spread the cream cheese mixture onto each pita and top with an even portion of the berry mixture!
-Sprinkle with powdered sugar and garnish with mint if you like!
+Spread the cream cheese mixture onto each pita and top with an even portion of the berry mixture.
+Sprinkle with powdered sugar and garnish with mint and enjoy!